Why December Is the Best Time to Open a Premium Credit Card

 • Get a reset on the credits January 1

-• And then potentially get another set in 2027 before you second annual fee hits
+• And then get another set in 2027 before you second annual fee hits

 That’s how one card can give you hundreds of dollars in extra value—before you’ve ever paid a second annual fee.

-The Amex Business Platinum Card has a large suite of annual benefits — and the calendar structure is similar which allows double- and triple-dipping when you apply at the end of a calendar year.
+The Amex Business Platinum Card has a large suite of annual benefits — and the calendar structure is similar which allows for taking advantage of calendar year benefit.

 Key credits include: